data-flux/StereoDemo/output/README.md

 ## 01_highlighted.jpg

 The reference image with detected anomalies highlighted.
+Red pixels indicate anomalies, blue pixels indicate a failed stereomatch for that pixel or a point outside the valid Z-range.

 ## 02_pointcloud.npy